Style & Design

 When you’re ready to design your living room, please keep the mantra “less is more” in mind.
 If a piece of furniture is not functional, it’s not needed.
 It’s common for minimalist homes to skip rugs, accent chairs, and even end tables.

 Furniture is kept to the bare minimum, so are decorative pieces and wall art.
-Having fewer pieces in your living room allows you to invest in key pieces that will make the room pop and still feel warm and comfortable.
+Having fewer pieces in your living room allows you to invest in key elements that will make the room pop and still feel warm and comfortable.

 Floor Lamp: Skip the side table and highlight a straight floor lamp that provides accent lighting and warmth.
+The absolutely stunning Henry LED Wall Washer from Pottery Barn is the epitome of minimalism with its barely-there design.
+This one’s a statement piece we love.

 Large Art Pieces: Instead of having a gallery wall or various decorative pieces, choose a large piece that makes a statement.
+You could go black and white with the art pieces in your space like this piece by artist Práxedes Tercero, or you could use this opportunity to introduce a splash of color into your decor.

 Minimalist Dining Room Design Ideas